prasannals/learning_purescript/2_GuideThroughTheBook/MainStoryLine/6_type_classes/README.md

 * We can even define type classes with zero arguments.
 These are called "Nullary Type Classes".
 * "Partial" is an example for Nullary type class
 * These type classes can be thought of as "labels" used to mark certain functions.
-When we add "Partial" constraint to a function, we're just marking the function and assuring the compiler that we're aware of what we're doing and to let this code compile even if it might end up crashing at runtime.
+When we add "Partial" constraint to a function, we're just marking the function and assuring the compiler that we're aware of what we're doing.